 I'm taking a break here from reading this story.

-The Democrats are trying to create the same mindset that existed in this country in the 1970s in the midst of prosperity.
+Democrats are trying to create the same mindset that existed in this country in the 1970s in the midst of prosperity.

 Back during Carter's days, we had the misery index to actually measure inflation and interest rates, and they were both through the roof.

-It was genuine Malays.
+It was genuine Malaise.

 So he wants the authority to ration gasoline, energy mobilization board, bureaucracy to guarantee we would never use more foreign oil than we did in 1977.

-I mean, you hear the libs recycling the same arguments today.
+I mean, you hear the Libs recycling the same arguments today.

 Well, the country rejected Carter and everything he called for and subsequently enjoyed three decades of prosperity.